peterparkedcar165/nospell2024.4/README.md

 ##### Killing enemies drop souls that heal based on Spell Power.
 ##### Cannot use Shield [DONE]

-##### Main Attack: Spirit Bolt - Shoot a magical hex bolt that damages the first entity hit or heals them based on whether they are friendly or not.
+##### Main Attack: Spirit Orb - Shoot a magical hex bolt that damages the first entity hit or heals them based on whether they are friendly or not.
-##### Active Spell: Healing Monarch - Unleash a magical gust forward that heals allies by a small amount.
+##### Active Spell: Rejuvenating Dust - Unleash a magical gust forward that heals allies by a small amount.
 You are healed half the amount.

 ### Enchantments
 #### Vitality: Armor Pieces - 1 HP per level.
 Max 5.
 [DONE]